triton-inference-server/fil_backend/CONTRIBUTING.md

 This helper function is used to construct the device buffers that can be passed directly to a FIL model for inference.
-It determines whether Triton's input data must be copied to a new device buffer and then wraps the pointer to device memory in a `TritonBuffer` object which also keeps track of the shape of the input array.
+It determines whether Triton's input data must be copied to a new device buffer and then wraps the pointer to device memory in a `TritonTensor` object which also keeps track of the shape of the input array.

 #### `get_output_buffers`
 This helper function is used to construct the output buffers which will be used to store output from the FIL model.
-These output buffers are similarly wrapped in `TritonBuffer` objects
+These output buffers are similarly wrapped in `TritonTensor` objects

 ### Error Handling
 In general, Triton signals that an unrecoverable error in inference has